stalniy/casl/docs-src/src/content/pages/api/casl-ability-extra/en.md

 ## unpackRules

-This function unpacks rules previously packed by [`packRules`](#pack-rules), so they can be consumed by `Ability` instance.
+This function unpacks rules previously packed by [`packRules`](#pack-rules), so they can be consumed by `PureAbility` instance.

 * **Parameters**:
   * `rules: PackRule<TRawRule>[]`
   * `unpackSubject?: (type: string) => SubjectType` - we need to pass this parameter only if we use classes as subject types.
 It should return subject type out of its string representation.
 * **Returns** `TRawRule[]`
 * **Usage**\
-  If backend sends packed rules, we need to use `unpackRules` before passing them into `Ability` instance:
+  If backend sends packed rules, we need to use `unpackRules` before passing them into `PureAbility` instance:

   ```ts
   import { unpackRules } from '@casl/ability/extra'